LoopKit/loopdocs/docs/loop-3/omnipod.md

 > Imagine - you just hit retry 5 times to get the Pod to pair and prime and then when it's time to insert the cannula, the Pod has disconnected because it was more than 3 minutes since the last message exchange.
 Then you have to keep hitting retry until the insertion process finally starts.
 With When Open, the Pod stays connected through the entire process of pairing, priming and inserting so long as the user does not manually lock the phone or move to another app.

-**The user should choose with Silent Tune or Riley Link going forward if they want to have reliable communication between their iPhone 16/17e and an Atlas Pod.**
+**The user should choose with Silent Tune or RileyLink going forward if they want to have reliable communication between their iPhone 16/17e and an Atlas Pod.**

 > If the Pod moves out of Bluetooth range, the Pod disconnects.
 With iPhone 16 or 17e it might take several seconds to minutes before the app reconnects to the Pod once it is back in range.
 This can cause disruptions until the reconnect happens.